Psychology

 If you feel called to dedicate your career to helping preserve or restore the mental and emotional well-being of those in your community, a career in marriage and family therapy could be perfect for you.

 Now that you know about the LMFT meaning and the critical role these therapists play in their communities, perhaps you feel called to follow this career path.
 Take the next step toward a rewarding position that will allow you to support the needs of individuals, couples and families.
-Learn more about the training for this career by checking out UMass Global’s Master of Arts in Psychology program.
+Learn more about the training for this career by checking out UMass Global’s MA in Marriage and Family Therapy.

 Become a Student